 I was accepted as an IBM Quantum Intern for Summer 2020.
 While the initial purpose of the internship was to be doing lab work with the Quantum Systems Deployment team, after transferring to remote we pivoted to developing a puzzle-type game to teach Qiskit textbook readers how to use OpenPulse.
 OpenPulse is a lower level of quantum programming, using microwave pulses to perform operations on qubits instead of the premade and calibrated gates provided by the standard IBM platform.
 As OpenPulse provides users with more flexibility, and provides a more convenient interface for internal employees in performing calibrations on the quantum computers, finding new ways to teach people the intricacies of the OpenPulse system was important.

 When looking for possible remote projects to work on after realizing I would not be able to work in the lab, I suggested turning the process of learning into a game.
 My manager was enthusiastic, and we worked with some of the IBM Research team UX/UI developers to work on building out the project.
 I developed a couple of prototypes, first using the Python-based web app development platform Anvil, then using widgets inside a Jupyter notebook.
-The research poster I presented at the IBM Summer 2020 Intern Research Poster Session can be seen on the right.
+The research poster I presented at the IBM Summer 2020 Intern Research Poster Session can be seen here.